Agulhas Plateau: Large igneous province

 The Agulhas Plateau is the remaining core of a large-scale volcanism that started in the Lazarev Sea (today off Antarctica) with the emplacement of the Karoo basalts 184 Ma.
-This process continued with the formation of the Mozambique Ridge (MOZR)-Agulhas Plateau LIP which was active in phases between 140-95 Ma.
+This process continued with the formation of the Mozambique Ridge (MOZR)-Agulhas Plateau LIP which was active in phases between 140 and 95 Ma.
 This formation coincides with the formation of the Kerguelen-Heard Plateau.
 The MOZR formed 140-122 Ma and must have reached its maximum extent about 120 Ma while the spreading zone between Africa and Antarctica was located under its eastern flank.

-The South Atlantic Ocean started to open-up 130 Ma when the Falkland Plateau moved westwards along what was becoming the Agulhas-Falkland Fracture Zone (AFFZ).
+The South Atlantic Ocean started to open-up 130 Ma when the Falkland Plateau moved westwards along what was becoming the Agulhas-Falkland fracture zone (AFFZ).
 In the wake of the Falkland Plateau, during the Cretaceous quiet interval, first the Natal Valley formed, then the Transkei Basin, a process completed 90 Ma.

 The process continued with the formation of the Agulhas Plateau—Northeast Georgia Rise—Maud Rise LIP (AP-NEGR-MR LIP or Southeast African LIP) at the end of the Early Cretaceous (100 Ma).
 The AP-NEGR-MR LIP formed when the region passed over the Bouvet hotspot.
 About 94 Ma the main eruption ended and seafloor spreading detached the NEGR and MR from the AP.
 Before this separation the AP-NEGR-MR LIP consisted of 1.2 e6km2 of oceanic plateau.

 The MOZR and AP are today connected by a crustal corridor, the Transkei Rise, which rises 500–1000 m above the surrounding ocean floor.
 This rise is thought to be the product of continuous but reduced volcanism during the 20 Ma period between the formation of the MOZR-AP LIP and AP-NEGR-MR LIP.

 Volcanic layers on the southern Agulhas Plateau where later overlaid by sediments in which traces of either sub-areal or shallow marine erosions indicate that the plateau was near sea-level.

 Southern Africa experienced two periods of erosion and denudation during the Early and Mid-late Cretaceous.
 The driving forces behind these events is poorly understood, but both periods coincide with LIP formation: the first period (130-120 Ma) coincides with the initial stages of the Gondwana break-up and the second period (100-90 Ma) with the formation of the Agulhas LIP.
 Somehow, these two events led to the Mesozoic uplift of southern Africa.